 Khao Soi Gai originates from the cooler climate of the North, in the cultural city of Chiang Mai, therefore a hot and spicy soup is just the ticket.
 Without a doubt my favourite dish in Thailand, even though this is in no particular order, it sits at number one for good reason.
 The spicy broth, with the steamed chicken and the crispy noodles on top are delicious.
 The dish is traditionally served with lime, shallots, pickled mustard and chilli for individual taste and flavour.

 Buyer or should I say taster beware!
 Durian is the most popular fruit not only in Thailand but all over South East Asia, and beyond.
-It can grow up to 30cms long and 15cms wide and comes in a varierty of shapes and sizes, but I am dancing around the point: Durian has the most unpleasant (this is super polite) smell I think I have ever smelt.
+It can grow up to 30 centimetres long and 15 centimetres wide and comes in a variety of shapes and sizes, but I am dancing around the point: Durian has the most unpleasant (this is super polite) smell I think I have ever smelt.

 3. Phuket Lobster

 Ironically Phuket lobster is more expensive than the Canadian lobster that has traveled half way across the world.
 If you can get past this fact then you must try the Phuket lobster because they’re sweet and fresh, juicy and worth the extra baht.
 One of our favourite places to try Phuket lobster is Kata Rocks, an ultra luxury resort in the South.

 You can’t travel to the land of smiles without trying Chai Yen, the local ice tea.
 I have two boys and if they had the chance, and I allowed it, they would drink this sweet tea daily.
 The secret ingredient that makes Chai Yen worthy of making this list is the fact it is sweetened by condensed milk which makes it thick and syrupy.
 Not recommended for a low calorie diet.